mochi-neko/wasmtime-dotnet-unity/README.md

 # wasmtime-dotnet-unity

+---

+**NOTICE!!!**

+Now it has only been confirmed to work in the Unity **Editor**.

+When I build by IL2CPP for Apple Silicon macOS、this error has occured then does not work:

+`NotSupportedException: IL2CPP does not support marshaling delegates that point to instance methods to native code.`.

+---

 Provides the [Wasmtime](https://github.com/bytecodealliance/wasmtime)([wasmtime-dotnet](https://github.com/bytecodealliance/wasmtime-dotnet)) for Unity via Unity Package Manager(UPM).

 These packages enable you to run WebAssembly(Wasm, WASI) code on Unity with the Wasmtime/Cranelift backend.